 X-Factor: It’s a street cart and an adorable photo opportunity!

 Inside an old palace resides a modern city library, filled with shelves and reading areas and oozing Communist-style utilitarian charm.
 Up a couple of floors, however, is a hidden series of beautifully-restored reading rooms built in the style of the original era.
 There is a 500HUF entry fee per person, however in our opinion it was worth it to view this wonderful building.

 X-Factor: The old smoking room is the only one with bookshelves stacked with books, and also contains the added bonus of a spiral staircase, which unfortunately you cannot climb up.

 Atlantisz Konyvsziget (Book Island)

 A gorgeous bookstore with mezzanine balcony, you’ll find many niche books with a ‘hipster’ vibe, modern classics alongside cult classics and as an added bonus, they’re all in nice paperback editions – no movie tie-in covers here!

 X-Factor: A large range of English coffee table books covering topics such as movies, music, art and architecture.

 +36 1 322 1645

-This Art Deco icon on the main thoroughfare is located opposite the opera, and is utterly impossible to miss on the corner with its distinctive Art Deco sign.
+This Art Deco icon on the main thoroughfare is located opposite the Budapest State Opera House, and is utterly impossible to miss on the corner with its distinctive Art Deco sign.
 Inside is just as striking as the exterior, complete with book ladders and ceiling-high bookshelves.
-Regularly the host of book launches and author talks, there was one in progress when we visited, which unfortunately prevented us from exploring the first floor which contained their range of English books.
+They regularly host book launches and author talks, and there was one in progress when we visited, which prevented us from exploring the first floor that contained their range of English books.